 Perpetua Resources Corp.
 (PPTA) Investors Who Lost Money Have Opportunity To Lead Securities Fraud Lawsuit

-BENSALEM, Pa., April 9, 2025 /PRNewswire/ -- The Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Perpetua Resources Corp. ("Perpetua" or the "Company") (NASDAQ: PPTA ).
+LOS ANGELES, April 11, 2025 /PRNewswire/ -- Glancy Prongay & Murray LLP announces that investors with losses have opportunity to lead the securities fraud class action lawsuit against Perpetua Resources Corp. ("Perpetua" or the "Company") (NASDAQ: PPTA ).

-IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN PERPETUA RESOURCES CORP.
-(PPTA), CONTACT THE LAW OFFICES OF HOWARD G. SMITH BEFORE MAY 20, 2025 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.
+IF YOU SUFFERED A LOSS ON YOUR PERPETUA INVESTMENTS, CLICK HERE BEFORE MAY 20, 2025 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE SECURITIES FRAUD LAWSUIT

 What Is The Lawsuit About?